Royal Enfield Himalayan

-The Royal Enfield Himalayan is an adventure touring motorcycle manufactured by Royal Enfield.
+The Royal Enfield Himalayan is an Adventure Touring motorcycle manufactured by Royal Enfield.
 It was revealed in February 2015 and launched in early 2016.
 Pierre Terblanche led the design team during Himalayan's development.
+As of 2025, this motorcycle has two distinct variants, the original 411 cc machine and a modernized 452 cc revamped offering.
+Both are branded and marketed as the 'Himalayan', but in truth the two machines share no common components but do share a similar target market.

 Model history

 The Himalayan was conceived by CEO Siddhartha Lal, as an adventure touring, or dual sport motorcycle.

-The Himalayan differs considerably from the other motorcycles offered by Royal Enfield - most of which are various incarnations of the Bullet utilising the same frame and engine - in terms of its chassis and powertrain.
+The Himalayan differs considerably from the other motorcycles offered by Royal Enfield – most of which are various incarnations of the Bullet utilizing the same frame and engine – in terms of its chassis and powertrain.
 Pierre Terblanche, formerly of Ducati and Moto Guzzi among other companies, headed Royal Enfield's design team during development of the Himalayan.